metapensiero/metapensiero.pj/README.rst

-The fact that JavaScripthon doesn't *reinvent the wheel* by reimplementing in Python many of the features available with JavaScript translators/transpilers allow it to be lean while implementing quite a decent set of the core Python semanticts.
+The fact that JavaScripthon doesn't *reinvent the wheel* by reimplementing in Python many of the features available with JavaScript translators/transpilers allows it to be lean while implementing quite a decent set of the core Python semanticts.
 These are, briefly:

 * Misc